 They would either suspend you for some time or revoke your teaching license.

 Can Arizona Teachers Be Disciplined for Social Media?

 Can a teacher receive discipline for social media?
 It is a great question; I would say it’s relevant currently.

 First, let’s start at the school level.
 Suppose a teacher, and I’m talking about public education, charter schools K-12.
 When you become employed with your school, they typically hand you a policy handbook.
 I’d say 99% of schools will have a policy on social media.
 And it will state what you can and can’t do and who you can and can’t communicate with.

 From my experience, it’s expected that you can’t identify any students.
 Sometimes schools and policies talk about who you can and cannot communicate with through social media.
 If you are communicating with students, sometimes that’s just a violation of the policy.
 Therefore you’re likely to be disciplined by your school.

 State Board of Education Disciplinary Actions

-They have guidelines for the discipline they may hand out, anywhere from a letter of censure, suspension, or suspension with conditions.
-Then there’s also revocation, which means they will revoke your license.
+They have guidelines for the discipline they may hand out, anywhere from a letter of censure to suspension or suspension with conditions.
+There’s also revocation, which means they will revoke your license.
 So, it is serious.
-Currently, there is some talk of guidelines for social media at the board of education at the state level.
+Currently, there is some talk of guidelines for social media at the Board of Education at the state level.
 But there are no current regulations.

 Arizona Teacher License Defense Questions?